vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 The Unix Domain Socket will be registered with kubelet using the [Device Plugin Unix Domain Socket Registration](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md#unix-socket) mechanism.
 This mechanism will need to be extended to support registration of both CSI volume drivers and device plugins independently.

 Upon initialization of the external “CSI volume driver”, some external component should call `GetNodeId` to get the mapping from Kubernetes Node names to CSI driver NodeId.
 It should then add the CSI driver NodeID as an annotation to the Kubernetes Node API object.
-The key of the annotation should be `nodeid.csi.volume.kubernetes.io/<CSIDriverName>`.
+The key of the annotation should be `nodeid.csi.volume.kubernetes.io/<sanitized CSIDriverName>`.
 This will enable the component that will issue `ControllerPublishVolume` calls to use the annotation as a mapping from cluster node ID to storage node ID.

+Sanitized CSIDriverName is CSI driver name that does not contain dangerous character and can be used as annotation name.
+It can follow the same pattern that we use for [volume plugins](https://github.com/kubernetes/kubernetes/blob/master/pkg/util/strings/escape.go#L27).
+Too long or too ugly driver names can be rejected, i.e. all components described in this document will report an error and won't talk to this CSI driver.

 The Kubernetes team will provide a helper container that can manage the unix domain socket registration and NodeId initialization (see “Recommended Mechanism for Deployment” below for details).